pbougie/mac-dev-env/source/apache.html.md

 ### Compile and Install

-There are some missing references when attempting to compile using the **Command Line Tools**.
+There are missing references when attempting to compile using the **Command Line Tools**.
 The following commands fix the problem.
 You can delete `/Applications/Xcode` once you are done.

 	sudo xcode-select -switch /
 	mkdir -p /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.9.xctoolchain/usr/bin